testsleeekGithub/trex/doc/debugging.rst

 Debugging
 =========

-Debugging in Spyder is supported thanks to the following Python modules:
+Debugging in TRex is supported thanks to the following Python modules:

 * `pdb`: the Python debugger, which is included in Python standard library.